Ciphey/Ciphey/docs/config.rst

 .. code:: python

     {
-        "ctext": "str: The ciphertext that is being attacked.
-Any value will be clobbered on program start", "grep": "bool: The greppable flag",
+        "grep": "bool: The greppable flag",
         "info": "bool: The info flag",
-        "debug": "str: The loguru debug level, one of ['TRACE', 'DEBUG', 'WARNING', 'ERROR', None/~]", "checker": "str: The name of the language checker class to be used", "params": "Dict[str, Dict[str, str]]: The given module parameters, indexed by the module name and the param name", "modules": "List[str]: Paths to modules that should be loaded", "objs": "Dict[str, Any]: Various object instances for internal use" }
+        "debug": "str: The loguru debug level, one of ['TRACE', 'DEBUG', 'WARNING', 'ERROR', None/~]", "checker": "str: The name of the language checker class to be used", "params": "Dict[str, Dict[str, str]]: The given module parameters, indexed by the module name and the param name", "modules": "List[str]: Paths to modules that should be loaded", "objs": "Dict[str, Any]: Various object instances for internal use.
+Objects have the same path as their configuration", "format": "Dict[str, str]: formed of 'in' and 'out', which map to the name of their respective types" }

 These are the defaults, represented as a YAML config file.